 More than a third of Orlando’s population is Hispanic and it continues to grow by leaps and bounds.
 While Puerto Ricans have been the largest portion of this community, it’s even more so now after Hurricane Irma displaced thousands who relocated to Central Florida.
-Mexicans, Dominicans, Columbians and others from South America also call Orlando home.
+Mexicans, Dominicans, Colombians and others from South America also call Orlando home.

 The city proudly showcases Florida’s Spanish-language roots starting with the arrival of conquistador Juan Ponce de Leon in the exhibit, First Contact: La Florida at the Orange County Regional History Center.